-We are a group of Christians who desire to see God glorified and the neighborhood of West Dallas transformed by the gospel of Jesus Christ.
+We are a group of Christians that desire to see God glorified and the neighborhood of West Dallas transformed by the gospel of Jesus Christ.

 What We've Achieved

-- 630 players participating in baseball, softball, and soccer
+Over 600 players and 90 coaches participating in baseball, softball, soccer, and football

 Over 35 high school students in discipleship groups